-First I started by mixing vegan mayo with dijon mustard, salt and pepper and I smothered that all over the salmon fillets.
+First, you’ll start by mixing vegan mayo with dijon mustard, salt and pepper and I smothered that all over the salmon fillets.
 That marinade is what helps to keep it moist while frying it up.

-Then I liberally sprinkled the panko breadcrumbs and rosemary mixture on top and patted down with the back of a spoon to make sure it adheres to the salmon.
+Then I liberally sprinkle the panko breadcrumbs and rosemary mixture on top and patted down with the back of a spoon to make sure it adheres to the salmon.
 Totally optional, but lemon zest on top of these salmon fillets get crispy caramelized when fried, and that’s just the type of yumminess you need on your salmon amiright?